 With long time collaborator Jeff Kowalkowski, Biolo co-founded the critically acclaimed duo Jack the Dog in 1995, which is devoted to the performance of experimental music.
 Kowalkowski has composed over fifty works for Biolo.
 Gradually the process of composition and performance has become more collaborative-Biolo composing and Kowalkowski performing.
 Jack the Dog audio collection includes Missa Canibus, ah. it’s like your talking in your head and you just can’t, and Scan 12.
 Jack the Dog recently performed at Heaven Gallery in Chicago and at the 20th Anniversary of the Rhinoceros Theatre Festival.

 Biolo is the founder and artisitc director of a week long intensive percussion camp – Percussive Attack Camp (PAC).
-Now in it's 3rd year, PAC was featured in the City of Marquette's First Halloween Spectacle and performed at Lakenland.
+Now in it's 8th year, PAC was featured in the City of Marquette's First Halloween Spectacle, performed at Lakenland and is now held at Northern Michigan University.

-In addition to her contemporary music collaborations, recordings and performance projects, Carrie maintains a private percussion teaching studio, directs Percussive Attack Camp and has been a percussionist with the Marquette Symphony Orchestra since her return to Marquette in 2001.
+In addition to her contemporary music collaborations, recordings and performance projects, Carrie teaches World Music at Northern Michigan University, maintains a private percussion teaching studio, directs the MSHS Drumline and is a percussionist with the Marquette Symphony Orchestra and Marquette City Band.